cloudify-cosmo/cloudify-stage/README.md

 Open browser to see if application is running.
 It runs by default on `http://localhost:4000`.

-Changes in the source code shall be hot loaded to the development development version of the application.
-For changes `app` directory you don't need to reload page, for changes in `widgets` directory you need to reload page to see your updates.
+Changes in the source code shall be hot loaded to the development version of the application:
+- for changes in `app` directory you don't need to reload page,
+- for changes in `widgets` directory you need to reload page to see your updates,
+- for changes in `backend` directory you don't need to reload page as backend server will automatically be restarted.

 ### Remote deployment
 - create application package: